 Page Paragraph or Policy Number Proposed Modification Reason Where new access is created, or an existing access is widened, through an existing hedgerow, a new hedgerow of native species shall be planted on the splay returns into the site to maintain the appearance and continuity of hedgerows in the vicinity.
 Proposals will be supported where they integrate improvements to biodiversity which will secure a measurable net gain as part of the design through, for example, a. the creation of new natural habitats including ponds; b. the planting of additional native trees and hedgerows (reflecting the character of Wickhambrook's traditional trees and hedgerows); and c. restoring and repairing fragmented wildlife networks, for example, including swiftboxes, bat boxes and holes in fences which allow access for hedgehogs.
-35 Community Action 2 - Wildlife and Conservation Amend as follows: The Parish Council will work with the Wickhambrook Estates Committee and interested members of the community parishioners in order to sustain and improve the natural environment in and around the village.
+35 Community Amend as follows: In response to Wildlife and Conservation The Parish Council will work with the Wickhambrook Estates Committee and interested members of the community parishioners in order to sustain and improve the natural environment in and around the village.
 Actions to be considered will include: • conserving trees and hedgerows, initially by carrying out an audit of assets, • protecting green spaces and woodlands for undisturbed conservation purposes and enhancing their value for wildlife, • working with landowners to promote take-up of stewardship schemes, including: a) opening up permissive paths where public access is agreed, b) fostering wildflower mixes on field margins, and c) promoting biodiversity by establishing wild areas, wildlife habitats and wildlife corridors around the Parish.
-In response to comments 36 7.12 Amend third sentence as follows: Paragraph 102 106 of the NPPF states that the designation should only be used where the green space is: To bring the Plan up-to-date 36 7.13 Amend first sentence as follow: To bring the Plan up-to-date
+36 7.12 Amend third sentence as follows: Paragraph 102 106 of the NPPF states that the designation should only be used where the green space is: To bring the Plan up-to-date 36 7.13 Amend first sentence as follow: To bring the Plan up-to-date -

+Paragraph or

-Page Paragraph or Policy Number Proposed Modification Reason A separate Local Green Space Appraisal has been undertaken as part of the preparation of the Neighbourhood Plan, which demonstrates how certain local spaces meet the criteria in paragraph 102 106 of the NPPF.
+Page Number Proposed Modification Reason

+A separate Local Green Space Appraisal has been undertaken as part of the preparation of the Neighbourhood Plan, which demonstrates how certain local spaces meet the criteria in paragraph 106 of the NPPF.

 38 8.3 Amend second sentence as follows: The NPPF also makes it clear, in paragraph 131 124, that 'good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.'
-To bring the Plan up-to-date 39 8.5 Amend as follows: West Suffolk Council are proposing a strategic policy in the emerging Local Plan to cover development design across the wider district.
+To bring the Plan up-to-date

+36 α Amend as follows: West Suffolk Council are proposing a strategic policy in the emerging Local Plan to cover development design across the wider district.
 The emerging Local Plan also proposes to carry forward policies for the protection and management of heritage assets.
 The Draft Local Plan contains strategic Policy SP1 covering the climate and environment emergency and sustainable development, Policy SP3 covering Design and Policy SP14 covering the historic environment.
-In addition, the following policies are of specific relevance to the built environment and design: Policy LP1 - Sustainable design and construction Policy LP3 - Electric vehicle charging points in new developments Policy LP4 - Reducing waste and the circular economy Policy LP5 - Flood risk and sustainable drainage Policy LP6 - Water quality and resources Policy LP7 - Renewable and low carbon energy Policy LP10 - Well-designed places Policy LP50 - Listed buildings Policy LP51 - Built non-designated heritage assets Policy LP52 - New uses for historic buildings Policy LP53 - Conservation areas To bring the Plan up-to-date 39 8.8 Amend as follows:
+In addition, the following policies are of specific relevance to the built environment and design: Policy LP1 - Sustainable design and construction Policy LP2 - Electric vehicle charging points in new developments Policy LP5 - Flood risk and sustainable drainage Policy LP6 - Water quality and resources Policy LP7 - Renewable and low carbon energy Policy LP5 - Listed buildings Policy LP51 - Built non-designated heritage assets Policy LP52 - Leu Built non-designated heritage assets Policy LP52 - New uses for historic buildings Policy LP52 - Conservation areas To bring the Plan

+39 8.8 Amend as follows:

+193